BRG-research/compas_assembly2/docs/index.rst

 .. rst-class:: lead

-The **compas_assembly2** represents a data-structure to manage **a collection of structural elements** such as **blocks, beams, nodes, and plates**.
+The **compas_assembly2** represents a data-structure to work with **a collection of structural elements** such as **blocks, beams, nodes, and plates**.
 This data-structure helps to **find adjacency** and joinery information, as well as interfaces between these elements.
 Additionally, it should allow for the data-transfer between **the model, structural simulation, and fabrication processes**.

 .. .. figure:: /_images/
      :figclass: figure